 The law was repealed in 1597 but by then the flat cap had gained critical mass and was everywhere by the early 20th century.
 In the 1950s Andy Capp, a Daily Mirror cartoon strip, became the nation’s favourite layabout and the Labour Party became concerned about its ‘flat cap’ image.
 So it’s somewhat ironic then that the decline of the working man, of manual labour in general has left the flat cap to the landed gentry.

 Whether directly a result of early sumptuary laws or not, it’s certain that clothes-related terminology around your professional status has entered the English lexicon.

 As a Wikipedia article states: ‘Groups of working individuals are typically classified based on the colours of their collars worn at work; these can commonly reflect one’s occupation or sometimes gender.’

 You’re familiar with the term ‘white-collar worker’?
-Well white-collar workers are named for the white-collared shirts fashionable among office workers in the early mid-20th century.
+Well, white-collar workers are so-called for the white-collared shirts fashionable among office workers in the early mid-20th century.

 To be a blue-collar worker denotes membership of the working class and therefore a person who does manual work.
 This arises because, in the early 20th century, such workers often wore sturdy, affordable shirts in blue denim or cambric.
-There are in fact a whole range of collar classifications though white-collar and blue-collar are arguably the best known.
+There are in fact a whole range of collar classifications though we can argue that white-collar and blue-collar are the best known.

 But does it matter now?